 Campaign research is an important part of planning your marketing.
 Public scrutiny can cause your campaigns to flop, but testing marketing campaigns in a sample audience first will help you consider different perspectives and learn which campaign concepts are likely to work the best.

-fastmap have, on multiple occasions, collaborated with The Team – award-winning creative brand and communications agency for campaign research and testing for a range of clients.
+fastmap have, on multiple occasions, collaborated with The Team – award-winning creative brand and communications agency for campaign research and testing marketing campaigns for a range of clients.
 One recent example was our work on Christian Aid’s ‘#StandTogether’ campaign.

 In this article we want to share some thoughts from our own experience and The Team to help you understand how to use campaign research to improve your response rates.
 The following sections outline some aspects you should consider when starting a campaign.

 Correctly identifying your target audience and knowing how to approach them will help you set accurate campaign goals and improve the speed of your decision-making to your benefit.
 Which audience profiles are you targeting?
 What is the best way to engage this audience?
 This is a crucial step when planning your marketing campaign.

 How do you want to approach the campaign?

 A useful approach is to think about what output you are expecting and what would be useful to know.
 You can then decide what methodology to use and how you will gather your data.
 Depending on what you are testing, a nationally representative sample is a good place to start.
 However, other types of samples can be useful too.
 For example, it is likely that a sample of existing customers vs. a sample of non-customers will generate drastically different outcomes.

 A top tip from The Team is to ‘look for the ingredients that elicit the right emotional response to inform further development.’1 Through campaign research you can find out what makes your audience tick and learn how to grab – and hold – their attention.

 Would it be more useful to have qualitative or quantitative research results from your campaign research?